Nominated for 2016 vocal Jazz album of the year!

 More about the creation of “Celebrating...” project follows below.

 In the midst of the Quartet's exceptional talent, Thomas is one of the project’s most delightful revelations.
 A startlingly soulful singer who puts a personal stamp on a wide array of material, he delivers an impressive vocal debut.
 Fittingly, “Sweet Way” is the track that opens the album, and like many of the pieces that follow, Iola wrote the lyrics specifically for a jazz legend (Carmen McRae).
-Iola, who died last year at the age of 90, wrote incisive insider commentary about the songs for album’s liner notes.
+Iola, who died in 2014 at the age of 90, wrote incisive insider commentary about the songs for album’s liner notes.
 Dave Brubeck passed in 2012 at the age of 91.

 Thomas’s most impressive feat is the easygoing authority he brings to interpreting songs the Brubecks created with Louis Armstrong in mind.
 He swings joyfully on “Since Love Had Its Way,” and wrings every wistful drop from the masterpiece “Summer Song,” an intoxicating draught of song that has unaccountably remained uncovered until this year (both songs were introduced by Satchmo in the Brubecks’ politically astute jazz musical The Real Ambassadors).
 Adding to the aching poignancy of “Summer Song” is the fact that the chorus serves as Dave and Iola’s epitaph.